Thumbnail

 How to use the Voice Activity Detection robot skill

-Voice Detected When voice is detected, the graph will display in green and the voice start script will execute.
+Voice Detected The graph will display green when the voice is detected, and the voice start script will be executed.

 User-inserted image

-Voice Not Detected The display will be red when there is an absence of a human voice and the voice end script will execute.
+Voice Not Detected The display will be red when a human voice is absent, and the voice end script will execute.

 User-inserted image